-2Cover the ribs liberally with your favorite BBQ seasoning.
-Let rest on a sheet pan at room temperature for two hours.
+Rub the ribs with yellow mustard and your favorite BBQ seasoning.
+Let rest on a sheet pan while you're lighting the grill.

 The easiest way to remove the membrane from ribs is to peel up a small piece with a knife.
 Then, grab that piece using a paper towel, and pull it off the rack.
 The paper towel provides extra grip, so the membrane doesn’t slip out of your fingers.